amsl-project/elag-bootcamp/content/install.md

 <pre><code class='bash'>max_execution_time = 120
 memory_limit = 512M
 upload_max_filesize = 128M
-post_max_size = 16M
+post_max_size = 256M
 short_open_tag = On
 </code></pre>

+# Virtuoso
+If you are using the virtual machine you can install it from the official repositories.
+During the installation you will be asked to enter a password for the DBA user.
+For the purpose of this workshop please use <code-inline>dba</code-inline> as password.

+<pre><code>$ sudo apt-get install virtuoso-opensource</code></pre>

+You can now check if Virtuoso is running with:
+<pre><code>$ sudo service virtuoso-opensource-6.1 status</code></pre>

+Afterwards you can access the Virtuoso Conductor in your browser at [http://localhost:8890/](http://localhost:8890/).

+## Configuration
+Now locate the virtuoso.ini and open it with an editor.
+On Ubuntu it is located at <code-inline>/etc/virtuoso-opensource-6.1/virtuoso.ini</code-inline>.

+<pre><code>$ sudo updatedb
+$ locate virtuoso.ini
+</code></pre>

+To give Virtuoso the permission to access the OntoWiki, we have to add the future OntoWiki directory to the <code-inline>DirsAllowed</code-inline> parameter.

+<i class="fa fa-exclamation fa-fw"></i> On this VM choose <code-inline>/var/www/html/OntoWiki/</code-inline> and add it to the <code-inline>DirsAllowed</code-inline> parameter:

+<pre><code class='apache'>DirsAllowed = ., /usr/share/virtuoso-opensource-6.1/vad/, /var/www/html/OntoWiki, /tmp</code></pre>

+Now restart Virtuoso to let the changes take effect.
+<pre><code>$ sudo service virtuoso-opensource-6.1 restart</code></pre>

-# OntoWiki
+# OntoWiki and Apache

+Now it is time to checkout the OntoWiki from the official repository:

 <pre><code class='bash'>$ cd /var/www/html
 $ sudo mkdir OntoWiki
 $ sudo chown -R elag:elag OntoWiki
 $ sudo apt-get install git
 $ git clone https://github.com/AKSW/OntoWiki.git OntoWiki
 $ cd OntoWiki
-$ sudo apt-get install make
+$ git checkout --track -b deployment/erm-hd origin/deployment/erm-hd
 $ make deploy
 </code></pre>

-You can enable debugging in OntoWiki by editing config.ini (copy and rename config.ini.dist before)

-# Virtuoso
-If you are using the virtual machine you can install it from the official repositories:

-<pre><code>$ sudo apt-get install virtuoso</code></pre>

-You can now start the database server daemon with
-<pre><code>$ sudo service virtuoso-opensource-6.1 start</code></pre>

-Afterwards you can access the Virtuoso Conductor in your browser at <code-inline>http://localhost:8890/</code-inline> to assure Virtuoso is running.

-## Configuration
-The central configuration file is located at <code-inline>/etc/virtuoso-opensource-6.1/virtuoso.ini</code-inline>.
-In that file add your OntoWiki directory to the <code-inline>DirsAllowed</code-inline> parameter:

-<pre><code class='apache'>DirsAllowed = ., /usr/share/virtuoso-opensource-6.1/vad/, /path/to/OntoWiki/</code></pre>

-Now restart Virtuoso to let the changes take effect.
-<pre><code>$ sudo service virtuoso-opensource-6.1 restart</code></pre>
+OntoWiki uses a global config file <code-inline>config.ini.dist</code-inline> which is located in the root directory.
+To use it rename it to <code-inline>config.ini</code-inline>.
+You can now enable debugging in by uncommenting <code-inline>debug = true</code-inline> to get exeptions in case OntoWiki runs into an error.

 ## ODBC Configuration